jaydeep3969/Django_Project/README.md

 - Mail

-* Relationships:
+-> Relationships:
-Company can have multiple catalogs and multiple users One User can have only one company
+-Company can have multiple catalogs and multiple users -One User can have only one company
-One Catalog can have only one company
+-One Catalog can have only one company

-* URLS :
+-> URLS :
-api/users/
+-api/users/
-api/companies/
+-api/companies/
-api/catalogs/
+-api/catalogs/
-api/companies/{id}/catalogs
+-api/companies/{id}/catalogs

-* Response Format :
+-> Response Format :
-Comapny and User - All Fields
+-Comapny and User - All Fields
-Catalog - All fields + all details of company + dynamic total price (no. of pcs * per pc. price)
+-Catalog - All fields + all details of company + dynamic total price (no. of pcs * per pc. price)